-It is essential that any allegation against a teacher or other member of staff, or volunteer is dealt with quickly, in a fair and consistent way that provides effective protection for the child and at the same time supports the person who is subject to the allegation.
+It is essential that any allegation against a teacher or other member of staff, or supply staff and volunteers is dealt with quickly, in a fair and consistent way that provides effective protection for the child and at the same time supports the person who is subject to the allegation.

-Where an allegation is made against the Headteacher, a teacher or member of staff (including volunteers) that they have:
+Where an allegation is made against the Headteacher, a teacher or member of staff (including supply staff and volunteers) that they have:

-- Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates they would pose a risk of harm if they work regularly or closely with children.
+- Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-Gayton Junior School will always comply with the DSCBs Safeguarding Children Procedures; Allegations against Staff, Carers and Volunteers.
+Gayton Junior School will ensure all allegations, including those against supply staff, will be dealt with properly and we will always comply with the DDSCP Safeguarding Children Procedures; Allegations against Staff, Carers and Volunteers.